surniaulula/wpsso/readme.txt

 == Upgrade Notice ==

-= 3.29.5-dev1 =
+= 3.29.5-1 =

-(2016/04/14) Added a message in the Free / Basic version to explain how to change the social text and image.
+(2016/04/15) Added a message in the Free / Basic version to explain how to change the social text and image.
+Fixed possible call to undefined module object when loading image sizes (Pro version).

 = 3.29.4-1 =